a-bentofreire/abeamer/README.md

 ![Image](https://a-bentofreire.github.io/abeamer-gallery-release/animate-abeamer/story-frames/story.gif)

-**ABeamer** is a powerful batch animation EcoSystem, designed to create an animated story in the web browser and then generate the file images of each frame in either a local machine or in a remote machine.
+**ABeamer** is a powerful batch animation EcoSystem, designed to create an animated story in the web browser and generate the file images of each frame in either a local machine or in a remote machine.

-Unlike `VelocityJs` and `JQuery.animate` which are built for real-time user interaction, ABeamer allows you build complex frame based animations and save them frame-by-frame with transparency at high resolution and lossless compression without frame drop.
+Unlike `VelocityJs` and `JQuery.animate` which were built for real-time user interaction, ABeamer allows you to build complex frame based animations and save them frame-by-frame with transparency at high resolution and lossless compression without frame drop.

 When an animated story is designed to be rendered in a remote machine,